 Inference of guilt for identified crime suspects

-If the police or another agency is investigating a person or the person is under arrest, this makes them a crime suspect.
-Media organisations, though, must be careful not to publish the identity (name or another detail identifying him/her) of a suspect at this stage, if they have been able to discover such information.
-This is because if the police investigation does not lead to a criminal prosecution then the suspect would be able to sue the organisation for libel.
+If the police or another agency is investigating someone or has placed them under arrest, this makes them a crime suspect.
+Media organisations must be careful of publishing the identity of a suspect at this stage – via print, online, TV or radio – because if the police investigation does not lead to a prosecution, the suspect may be able to sue the organisation for libel.

-However, there may be an official release of the identity of a person under investigation or under arrest by a spokesperson for the police, the CPS or other governmental agencies like local councils.
-In this instance, it is perfectly safe for a media organisation to publish this information as if it comes to a libel case, they can rely on the defence of qualified privilege (if all the requirements for this are met).
+If, however, there is an official release of the identity of a person arrested or under investigation by a police spokesperson, the CPS or another governmental agency, the media organisation would be free to publish this information, safe in the knowledge that in a libel case, they could rely on the defence of qualified privilege, provided all the requirements for this are met.
+These are that:

 Motives of media organisations for identifying crime suspects

-There are a number of reasons that they would feel relatively safe from libel action.
-Firstly, they may have information from police leaks or elsewhere that indicates a charge is almost certain to follow the investigation.
+There are a number of reasons that the media would feel relatively safe from libel action.
+Firstly, they may have information from police leaks or elsewhere that indicates a charge is likely to follow the investigation.
 Secondly, a celebrity or politician may be unlikely to sue to avoid further bad publicity and alienating the press.

 This is particularly the case when the person is charged.
 A libel action over pre-prosecution identification and the defamation to the individual’s name is not as strong once the media gain ‘privilege’ protection to publish any subsequent court proceedings.
 The damage to the individual’s reputation would become indistinguishable from the damage from these later, legally sound reports.

-So media organisations might choose to run the risk of a libel action in order to sell more papers or bring in more viewers/listeners.
-Understandably then, there are a few major examples of when the danger in publishing the identification of crime suspects or unfounded allegations has led to big payouts from media organisations.
+Media organisations might choose to run the risk of a libel action to sell more papers or bring in more viewers/listeners, but there have been occasions where publishing the identification of crime suspects or unfounded allegations has led to big payouts from media organisations.

-- In 2009 a man accepted £50,000 in damages from the BBC who had wrongly reported that he had been charged with fraud, when in fact he was never charged.
+- In 2009, Mohammed Amar accepted £50,000 in damages from the BBC who had wrongly reported that he had been charged with car finance fraud, when in fact he was never charged.

-- In 2008, Express Newspapers paid £550,000 in a libel settlement to the Find Madeleine campaign after they published suggestions and false allegations in various articles that Kate and Gerry McCann had caused the death of their three-year-old daughter Madeleine who disappeared during a family holiday in Portugal the previous year.
+- In 2008, Express Newspapers paid £550,000 in a libel settlement to Kate and Gerry McCann over false allegations that the couple had caused the death of their three-year-old daughter Madeleine, who disappeared during a family holiday in Portugal the previous year.